AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56886-configurable-product-becomes-out-of-stock-when-child-products-are-disabled.md

 ## Issue

-The configurable product becomes out of stock when child products are disabled
+The configurable product becomes out of stock when child products are disabled.

 <u>Steps to reproduce</u>: